nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/StorageClassDiagram.puml" width="550" />

-The `Storage` component,

-- can save both hall pointer data and user preference data in JSON format, and read them back into corresponding objects.
+The `Storage` component has the responsibility of saving HallPointer data and user preferences data to disk in JSON format, and then parsing them back into the corresponding objects when the application is re-opened.

-- inherits from both `Storage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+It inherits from both `Storage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 - depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes